AdrienVR/NaoSimulator/README.md

 ## Instructions

 This is the PyQt4 branch (stable).
-The main file is: NaoSimulator.py
+The main file is NaoSimulator.py
+You can use Visual Studio 2017 for development and open NaoSimulator.sln You can build by launching build.bat

 | ![Python 2.7](https://www.python.org/static/img/python-logo.png "Python 2.7") | ![Qt4](http://www.fevrierdorian.com/blog/public/logos/Qt_logo002.png "Qt4") |
 |:----:|:----:|